 RATIONALE FOR SNAP

 Civil society actors are in a unique position to respond to the challenge of statelessness in Asia and the Pacific through civil society’s existing direct engagement with stateless populations and decision makers.
-In fact, there are many examples across the region where civil society actors have successfully addressed statelessness for specific populations.
+In fact, there are many examples across the region where civil society actors, in collaboration with governmental actors and UN agencies, have successfully addressed statelessness for specific populations.

 Currently however, there is limited collaboration and information sharing between civil society actors on lessons learned and strategies used to address statelessness.
 SNAP aims to bridge this gap.
 Collaboration and exchange between civil society actors will enhance individual actors’ impact and create opportunities for collective action.